conda/governance/README.md

 ### Dynamic Charter

-A **dynamic** charter means that the sub-team is self-organizing, with respect to its own internal policies, procedures, and membership.
+A **dynamic** charter means that the sub-team is self-organizing, with respect to any additional, internal policies, procedures, and membership.
 A sub-team may choose to modify its membership independent of the Steering Council.
 For example, a Google Summer of Code team could be a good candidate for a dynamic charter.
 Project Teams also have a dynamic charter.

 ### Static Charter